 The directors of the Company are responsible for the other information.
-The other information comprises the information included in the Annual Report, other than the consolidated financial statements and our auditor's report thereon.
+The other information comprises Chairman's Statement, Management Discussion and Analysis, Directors' Report and Corporate Governance Report included in the Annual Report, other than the consolidated financial statements and our auditor's report thereon.
+The Annual Report is expected to be made available to us after the date of this auditor's report.